simay-uygur/Bilkent-University-TA-Management-System/README.md

 The system ensures that “TA workloads are balanced” by tracking their completed and approved (by the instructor) tasks and prioritizing proctoring assignments for TAs with lower workloads.

 Proctoring Assignment Workflow
-Exam proctoring duties are assigned with priority given to TAs with the least workload.
+Exam proctoring duties are assigned with priority to TAs with the least workload.
 This ensures an even distribution of responsibilities.

 Proctoring assignments can be done in two ways:
-The information of how many TA’s are needed should be entered by the authorized staff and choose whether the assignments should be automatic or manual.
+The information on how many TAs are needed should be entered by the authorized staff and choose whether the assignments should be automatic or manual.
 1. Automatic Assignment:
    - The system prioritizes assigning **TAs of that course** first.
-   - If additional proctors are needed(if the required number of TAs can not be taken from that course), **other TAs from the department** are assigned with Dean’s office.
+   - If additional proctors are needed(if the required number of TAs can not be taken from that course), **other TAs from the department** are assigned to the Dean’s office.
    - TAs who **have no proctoring duties on the day before/after** the exam receive priority.

-Special Restrictions Used to Filter TAs for Proctoring Assignments The course assigned to the TA is MS/PHD level and assistant meets that condition TA taking that course as an student can not be proctor TA has an exam as the student during the exam time/date TA is on leave near the exam time
+Special Restrictions Used to Filter TAs for Proctoring Assignments The course assigned to the TA is MS/PhD level and the assistant meets that condition TA taking that course as a student can not be a proctor TA has an exam as the student during the exam time/date TA is on leave near the exam time
 2. Manual Assignment: